SOCIAL JUSTICE,

 Two parallel workshops.
 Choose 1.

-Experience a fascinating exploration of how current and emerging cultural trends inform and shape sustainability engagement, led by Cultique’s Sarah Unger.
-Drawing from immersive research at two Napa Green Certified Wineries, paired with broader wine market insights, Unger will share thoughts and takeaways on leveraging sustainability commitments and stories with internal teams, guests, and consumers.
-Unger will have a dialogue with leaders from the two participating wineries, digging into cultural trends, ways of communicating meaning, and how this understanding can build team and business success.
-Unger will share examples of messaging, terminology, and visual communication that are resonating with today’s audiences and positioning brands for tomorrow’s cultural shifts.
+Experience a fascinating exploration of how current and emerging cultural trends inform and shape wine and sustainability culture, led by Cultique’s Sarah Unger.
+Unger will share “from the inside out” insights from spending two days behind the scenes with Opus One’s Michael Silacci and Treasury Americas’ Will Drayton.
+Unger will share thoughts and takeaways on best-in-class practices with internal teams, guests, and consumers, as well as open spaces for industry thought leadership.
+Unger will have a dialogue with Silacci and Drayton, digging into cultural and wine market trends, ways of communicating meaning, and how this understanding can build team and business success.

 Action Opportunities: